 About the Partnership

 Five women formed the Kachin Women’s Association Thailand (KWAT) in Chiang Mai in 1999 to support and empower women and children who have left their homes in the Kachin State of Burma and have crossed the Thai-Burmese border into Thailand due to political, economic, and social deterioration.
 KWAT’s mission is the empowerment and advancement of Kachin women in order to improve the lives of women and children in Kachin society.
 The GlobeMed chapter at Dartmouth College was drawn to KWAT’s emphasis on women and children’s rights, health, and education, and their grassroots, community-based model.
-Since their partnership began in the fall of 2011 GlobeMed at Dartmouth has raised over $4,500 to support KWAT’s reproductive health training program.
+Since their partnership began in the fall of 2011, GlobeMed at Dartmouth has raised over $15,000 to support KWAT’s Health Program.